-Every member of a board is crucial for the management of the organisation.
-There is a legal requirement to have two independent non-executive directors for small organisations, and at least half of them be independent for larger ones.
-An independent board member is someone who does not have a material or financial investment in the company or employees.
-This ensures the impartiality necessary to run a board.
-The role of a board member is to oversee the general strategy and direction of the business, and to hire a CEO.
+An independent Board Member is someone who does not have a material or financial investment in the company or employees.
+This ensures the impartiality necessary to run a Board.
+The role of a Board Member is to oversee the general strategy and direction of the business.
+They are also responsible for hiring a CEO.

-There are many things a board must be responsible for as a collective.
+There are many things a Board Member must be responsible for.
 They must:

 - Actively develop a strategic plan for the organisation and ensure its completion.

-- Ensure there is open and transparent communication between the board, the community, stakeholders and within the organisation itself, and as such maintain good relations with those aforementioned.
+- Ensure there is open and transparent communication between the Board, the community, and stakeholders.
+A good relationship between them all is the key to success.

-- Be familiar with the law, both nationally and internationally, as well as the board’s own by-laws as they pertain to them.
+- Be familiar with the law, both nationally and internationally, as well as the Board’s own by-laws.

-- Ensure they stay up-to-date on both the affairs of the organisation, be that financial or legal, and current or local affairs that may impact the organisation.
+- Ensure they stay up-to-date on both the financial and legal affairs of the organisation.
+As well as current or local affairs that may impact the organisation.

 Corporate Secretaries are regarded as the legal representatives of the organisation.
 It is preferable, although not essential, that they have a legal or accounting background.
-However, some organisations do require them to be lawyers.
-The Corporate Secretary’s role is to organise the proceedings of the meetings and ensure that they are recorded and reported accurately.
+The Company Secretary’s role is to organise the proceedings of the meetings.
+They should also ensure that meetings are recorded and reported accurately.

-- To set up the meeting, coordinating with all the board members to ensure that there are no conflicts, and they are given appropriate notice.
+- To set up the meeting, ensuring that there are no conflicts, and appropriate notice is given.

-- Create the agenda, put together the board packs and make sure every member has them with adequate time.
+- Create the agenda, put together the Board Packs and make sure every Member has the documents with enough time to prepare.

 - Record minutes during the meeting and present the formal minutes at the next meeting for approval.

-- Be aware of which and when reports need to be filed with regulatory bodies.
+- Be aware of which reports need to be filed with regulatory bodies.

-- Understand both the future, current and historic laws of the region and their impact.
+- Understand both future, current and historic laws and their impact.

-- Inform the board of measures that could make their job easier, such as a board portal app, which could streamline processes and make accessing the board pack secure and instantaneous.
+- Inform the Board of measures that could make their job easier, such as a Board Portal app which could streamline processes.

 The responsibilities of the General Counsel go further than those of the Corporate Secretary and are as follows:

-- Point out and solve any potential issues that might arise and reflect negatively on the organisation’s reputation.
+- Identify and solve any potential legal issues that might reflect negatively on the organisation’s reputation.

 - Ensure they are up-to-date with the current developments within the organisation.